MeeFoundation/docs/src/Concepts.md

 #### Other

 A kind of Subject that is the other party in a direct communication between the agent and the agent/site/app of this other party.
+To follow popular convention we often call this the Relying Party (RP) although this term implies a lack of symmetry that doesn't exist in peer-to-peer interactions, between two people.

 #### Person